navaris/appshell/packages/manifest-webpack-plugin/README.md

 # @appshell/manifest-webpack-plugin

-Emits remote module configurations used to generate a `global runtime manifest` for Webpack Module Federation micro-frontends.
+Emits appshell manifest template used to generate a `global appshell manifest` for building micro-frontends with Webpack Module Federation and Appshell.

 Working examples can be found [here](https://github.com/navaris/appshell/tree/main/examples).